-Core Curriculum-TOPS-Tech Award

-Units Course

-Option 1-Total of 17 Units

-1 Fine Arts Survey or drafting (one unit) or substitute 2 units of performance courses in music, dance, or theater; or substitute 2 units of visual art courses; or substitute 2 units of studio art courses; or a course from the Career and Technical Program of studies that is approved by the BESE (must be listed under the Vocational Education Course Offerings in Bulletin 741 or the updates to Bulletin 741); or substitute 1 unit as an elective from among the other subjects listed in this core curriculum

-2 Foreign Language, Technical Writing, Speech I or Speech II

-1 One unit from the secondary computer education program of studies that is approved by the BESE
+Core Curriculum-TOPS-Tech Award Units Course Remaining Core Courses Shall Be Selected from One of the Following Options Option 1-Total of 17 Units 1 Fine Arts Survey or drafting (one unit) or substitute 2 units of performance courses in music, dance, or theater; or substitute 2 units of visual art courses; or substitute 2 units of studio art courses; or a course from the Career and Technical Program of studies that is approved by the BESE (must be listed under the Vocational Education Course Offerings in Bulletin 741 or the updates to Bulletin 741); or substitute 1 unit as an elective from among the other subjects listed in this core curriculum 2 Foreign Language, Technical Writing, Speech I or Speech II 1 One unit from the secondary computer education program of studies that is approved by the BESE Or Coding 2 To the C10 Mark 4 Option 2-Total of 19 Units 4 In a career major comprised of a sequence of related specialty courses.
+In order for a student to use this option, the courses for the career major must be approved by 1 BESE.
+1 Credit in a basic computer course 1 In related or technical fields.

-or

-Option 2-Total of 19 Units

-4 In a career major comprised of a sequence of related specialty courses.
-In order for a student to use this option, the courses for the career major must be approved by BESE.

-1 Credit in a basic computer course

-1 In related or technical fields.
 A related course includes any course which is listed under the student's major.
-A technical course is one that is listed in the approved career option plan for the high school at which the course is taken.
+A technical course is one that is listed in the approved career option plan for the high school at which the course is taken. taken.